-- One of the changes in our selection involved a change of optionality.
-In September 2019, AAV validation changed from opt-in to opt-out.
-Mastercard explained that from that month on AAV validation was going to be required under the revised Payment Services Directive (PSD2).
-Although customers can source the service from other providers, Mastercard decided to make it opt-out [%]29 - 8.54 The evidence suggests that customers have been able to opt out of these services. - 12 months after the introduction of the fee on Al Account Intelligence, [≫] issuers had opted out of receiving the service.30 PSR data for March to August 2022 shows these issuers account for [≫] of the volume and value of transactions by Mastercard's UK cardholders. - [\gg] issuers have opted out of AAV validation for [\gg]of their card Bank Identification Numbers (BINs).31 PSR data for March to August 2022 shows that these issuers account for almost [\gg] of transactions by Mastercard's UK cardholders. - Mastercard data on UK acquirers shows that, as of February 2021, [≫] existing acquirers in 2019 opted out of Portfolio Analytics, with [≫] of these opting out of Transaction Investigator.32 PSR data shows that at that date these [≫] acquirers accounted for approximately [≫] of the volume and [≫] of the value of Mastercard transactions acquired by UK-based acquirers. - Our selection includes 13 changes to opt-in fees.
+- 8.54 The evidence suggests that customers have been able to opt out of these services: - 12 months after the introduction of the fee on AI Account Intelligence, [→] issuers had opted out of receiving the service.30 PSR data for March to August 2022 shows these issuers account for [→] of the volume and value of transactions by Mastercard's UK cardholders. - [>] issuers have opted out of AAV validation for [>] of their card Bank Identification Numbers (BINs).31 PSR data for March to August 2022 shows that these issuers account for almost [>] of transactions by Mastercard's UK cardholders. - Mastercard data on UK acquirers shows that, as of February 2021, [>] existing acquirers in 2019 opted out of Portfolio Analytics, with [>] of these opting out of Transaction Investigator.32 PSR data shows that at that date these [>] acquirers accounted for approximately [>] of the volume and [>] of the value of Mastercard transactions acquired by UK-based acquirers. - 8.55 Our selection includes 13 changes to opt-in fees.
 Those with the largest revenue impact relate to 3D Secure, a service providing Strong Customer Authentication.
-Eight other fee changes have a revenue impact of at least £[3⁄4] million each on an annual basis, and six of them relate to the introduction of new or improved optional services. - 8.56 Finally, among the fee changes we selected there is only one that we classified as behavioural a fee paid by acquirers for use of a non-chip-and-PIN, or non-contactless POS terminal.
+Eight other fee changes have a revenue impact of at least £[≯] million each on an annual basis, and six of them relate to the introduction of new or improved optional services. - 8.56 Finally, among the fee changes we selected there is only one that we classified as behavioural a fee paid by acquirers for use of a non-chip-and-PIN, or non-contactless POS terminal.